Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/code_SPPS_modelling.rst.txt

            &=1.
            \end{aligned}

-From the point of view of sound power, this is tantamount to considering that the power :math:`W` of the source is well distributed over the surface of a sphere centered on the source:
+From the point of view of sound power, this is equivalent to considering that the power :math:`W` of the source is well distributed over the surface of a sphere centered on the source:

 .. math:: \iint W\,Q(\theta,\phi) \,\sin\theta \, d\phi\,d\theta=W.

 If the densities :math:`g(\phi)` and :math:`p(\theta)` are independent, they check:

 .. math:: \label{cond_g} \int_{0}^{2\pi} g(\phi) \, d\phi = 1,
+   :label: cond_g

 and

 .. math:: \label{cond_p} \int_{0}^{\pi} p(\theta)\,\sin\phi\,d\theta=1.
+   :label: cond_p

 Source power and elementary particle energy
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Acoustically, for a period of time: math:`\Delta t`, a power source: math:`W` emits an amount of energy :math:`E=W\times \Delta t`.
-From a particle concept point of view, each particle carries an elementary energy: math:`\varepsilon_0`.
-If the source emits:math:`N` sound particles, energy conservation between the two approaches therefore requires:
+Acoustically, for a period of time :math:`\Delta t`, a power source :math:`W` emits an amount of energy :math:`E=W\times \Delta t`.
+From a particle concept point of view, each particle carries an elementary energy :math:`\varepsilon_0`.
+If the source emits :math:`N` sound particles, the energy conservation between the two approaches therefore requires:

 .. math:: N \times \varepsilon_0 = W\times \Delta t,

 then

 .. math:: \label{energie_elementaire} \varepsilon_0 = \frac{W}{N}\times \Delta t.

-Onidirectionnal source
+Omnidirectionnal source
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Physical description